Oscillations in the height of the Yule tree and application to the binary search tree: Application to the binary search tree

-is a $(\mathcal{F}_n^{BST})$-martingale introduced by Jabbour $\cite{jabbour2001martingales}$, which we will call the additive martingale of the binary search tree.
-As for the Yule-time process, we can define the derivative martingale of the binary search tree:

-We now recall that we can embedded the binary search tree into the Yule tree \eqref{embed1}.
-For $n \geq 2$, let $\tau_n$ be the time $\inf \lbrace t > 0, N_t=n \rbrace $ and $\tau_1=0$.
-As mentioned above if we stop the Yule tree process at time $\tau_n$, the tree we obtain is a random binary search tree.
-We call Consequently if $H_n$ is the height of a random binary search tree embedded into the Yule process, we have
+We recall that by \eqref{embed1} the binary search tree is embedded into the Yule tree.
+Consequently, if $H_n$ is the height of a random binary search tree and if $\tau_n$ is defined as in \eqref{tau}, we have: